kb-dk/MerMEId/README.md

 Read more at the [project](http://www.kb.dk/en/nb/dcm/projekter/mermeid.html) and [demo](http://labs.kb.dk/editor/) websites.
-[Recent changes](http://www.kb.dk/en/nb/dcm/projekter/mermeid/index.html) are described on DCM's web site.
+[Important changes](https://github.com/Det-Kongelige-Bibliotek/MerMEId/wiki) are described in the Wiki.

 This is the source distribution.